 Yes: The perks include discounts and special sales

 Shutterstock /TZIDO SUN

-If you can keep a handle on your shopping and spending, some store-branded cards do offer benefits, like sales and point-of-purchase discounts.
+If you can keep a handle on your shopping and spending, some store credit cards do offer benefits, like sales and point-of-purchase discounts.
 “One of the biggest benefits to a retail card is the exclusive sales and discounts you may receive during the course of being an account holder, if applicable with that store,” continues Smith.
 “While that’s a simple marketing ploy to get you to spend more money, you might not receive these discounts if you didn’t have the store card.
-If you’re a disciplined shopper and can avoid overspending along with always paying your balance off in full, you’ll be rubbing your hand with glee over the extra savings you might get on items you would’ve bought anyway.”
+If you’re a disciplined shopper and can avoid overspending along with always paying your balance off in full, you’ll be rubbing your hands with glee over the extra savings you might get on items you would’ve bought anyway.”
 Here are some tips from psychology experts on spending less when you’re shopping.

 Yes: You can earn rewards

 Another benefit store credit cards may offer is a rewards program that lets you earn points every time you buy something from the store.
 “Rewards are often in the form of credits toward future purchases,” says Philadelphia-based personal finance expert Janet Alvarez of Wise Bread, a personal finance site.
 “The best store cards offer rewards or discounts of up to 5 percent of the amount spent.”